luau-lang/site/src/content/docs/reference/api.md

 int lua_isLfunction(lua_State* L, int idx);
 ```

-Returns 1 if the value at the index is a Luau closure.
+Returns 1 if the value at the index is a Luau function.

 ```c
 int lua_isfunction(lua_State* L, int n);
 #define lua_isfunction(L, n) // Implemented as a macro
 ```

-Returns 1 if the value at the index is a C function or a Luau closure.
+Returns 1 if the value at the index is a C or Luau function.

 ```c
 lua_CFunction lua_tocfunction(lua_State* L, int idx);
 ```

+Converts the C function at the index to a C function pointer.
+Returns a `nullptr` if the value is not a C function.

 ```c
 void lua_pushcclosurek(lua_State* L, lua_CFunction fn, const char* debugname, int nup, lua_Continuation cont);
 ```

+Creates a `function` from a C function pointer and places it on top of the stack.

+* `fn` - pointer to the C function, cannot be a `nullptr`
+* `debugname` - optional name to be associated with the function
+* `nup` - number of upvalues that the function has
+* `cont` - C continuation function; optional unless the C function wants to support yielding

+When `nup` is not zero, the specified number of upvalues are popped from the stack to be stored in the function object.

+Important: Luau does not preserve the `debugname`, the pointer lifetime has to encompass the lifetime of the VM.

 ```c
 void lua_pushcclosure(lua_State* L, lua_CFunction fn, const char* debugname, int nup);
 #define lua_pushcclosure(L, fn, debugname, nup) // Implemented as a macro
 ```

+Same as `lua_pushcclosurek`, but does not support the C continuation function.

 ```c
 void lua_pushcfunction(lua_State* L, lua_CFunction fn, const char* debugname);
 #define lua_pushcfunction(L, fn, debugname) // Implemented as a macro
 ```

+Same as `lua_pushcclosure`, but does not use upvalues.

 ```c
 void lua_clonefunction(lua_State* L, int idx);
 ```

+Clones the function at the specified index and places it on the stack.
+The function can only be used on Luau functions.
+The cloned function environment is set to the current thread's globals table, while upvalues are copied over.

 ## Tables